 Supports Skin Health

-Phthalides found in whole celery can improve your skin condition because this compound is an anti-inflammatory agent that also reduces oxidative stress.
+Phthalides found in whole celery may improve your skin because this compound is an anti-inflammatory agent that also reduces oxidative stress.
 This compound is considered a potent antioxidant due to its ability to quench free radicals that are associated with premature aging, brown spots on the skin, wrinkles, etc (11).
+Plus, the water content of celery helps you stay hydrated from the inside out, which might help your skin’s appearance.

 How You Can Support Your Body’s Detox Process Without Juicing